gettypubs/columnreader.js/README.md

 	//next document in book, or comment out if none var nx = 'ch03.html';
 </script>

 <script src="js/columnreader.js" type="text/javascript"></script>
 ```
+Copy and paste the Column Reader where you want it in your HTML document.
+Replace "PUT YOUR TEXT HERE" with your text.
+Paragraphs images and other elemnets are all fine.

 ```html
 <div id="columnreader">